ShoreShop/ShoreModel_Benchmark/datasets/hindcast_waves/README.md

 ## Hindcast wave datasets
 - `Hs.csv`: Time series of significant wave height.
 - `Tp.csv`: Time series of peak wave period
-- `Dp.csv`: Time series of peak wave direction
+- `Dir.csv`: Time series of mean wave direction

 Each of these files follows the same structure, below is the example for `Hs.csv`:
 - **Datetime**: Datetime in UTC+00:00